This is our detailed review of the 2020 Gigabyte Aorus 17G XB.

 We then went ahead and further verified our findings with the longer Cinebench R20 loop test and the gruesome Prime 95, on both stock AI-Blue and on our Tweaked AI-Edge profile.

-We also ran our combined CPU+GPU stress tests on this notebook, on the Turbo -100 mV undervolted profile.
+We also ran our combined CPU+GPU stress tests on this notebook.

 3DMark stress runs the same test for 20 times in a loop and looks for performance variation and degradation over time, and this unit passed it without a problem.
 Luxmark 3.1 fully loads both the CPU and GPU at the same time.